USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 There are a lot of things to like about the USPS.
 Here’s what merchants love most about the postal service:

-- It’s The Cheapest Option For Small Packages: Online merchants often want to know what’s cheaper: USPS, UPS, or FedEx?
-And while there’s no one-size-fits-all shipping solution for every merchant, merchants who are searching for a low-cost shipping carrier should look first to their local post office.
+- It’s The Cheapest Option For Small Packages: Online merchants often want to know what’s cheaper: USPS, UPS, or FedEx.
+And while there’s no one-size-fits-all shipping solution for every merchant, merchants searching for a low-cost shipping carrier should look first to their local post office.
 The USPS is almost always the cheapest delivery service option for companies that ship small items.
 The USPS provides the most economical shipping for many packages under two pounds, and it offers especially low rates for shipments under 13 ounces.
 Let me state it clearly: If you’re shipping products under 13 ounces, you should use USPS.
 Additionally, many merchants benefit from the postal service’s flat-rate options through Priority Mail.
 For one price, you can ship products of any weight across any distance; it just has to fit into one of USPS’s flat-rate boxes.
 If you’re trying to cut costs, USPS may be the way to go.

 - It’s More Reliable Than In The Past: While in the past USPS was infamous for misplacing packages or delaying shipments, in recent years, it has significantly improved its reliability and on-time delivery rates.
 While there are the occasional hiccups, if your concern is lost packages, it seems that fear is now unfounded.
 Merchants often state that their savings from using USPS more than covers the very few packages that go missing.